 These fellowships are awarded on a competitive basis from the UGA Graduate School and provide 21 months of stipend support, as well as reduced tuition and fees.
 Recipients of these assistantships in Entomology allow students to focus their time upon research.

 The University of Georgia’s Presidential Graduate Fellows Program was established to recruit exceptionally qualified students to our doctoral graduate programs.
-The awards are for an annual 12-month stipend of $27,000 for 5 years for students entering with a bachelor’s degree or 3 years for student’s entering with a master’s degree.
+The awards are for an annual 12-month stipend for 5 years for students entering with a bachelor’s degree or 3 years for student’s entering with a master’s degree.
 Only citizens and legal permanent residents of the United States are eligible to receive this Fellowship.

 The Interdisciplinary Life Sciences (ILS) program is a university-wide program for recruiting graduate students.
 If you are a student admitted to the ILS, you can do three 6-week “rotations”, or spend time in three labs that are potentially in different departments.
 At UGA, we have many great faculty members and diverse research programs, so if your interests are multi-disciplinary, the ILS allows you to experience and learn from a variety of lab environments before you commit to choosing a major advisor.
 The first year of students’ stipends are covered by ILS, then if you join the Burke lab you will join the Entomology department and be eligible for standard departmental support.

 The ILS has several Interdisciplinary Groups to help students find faculty members that suit their interests.
 For the Burke lab, the most fitting Interdisciplinary Group is Evolution & Ecology.
 Other relevant Interdisciplinary Groups would be Epigenetics & Chromatin, Pathogens & Immunity, Vaccines and Biological Countermeasures, Tropical and Emerging Global Diseases, and Disease Models & Mechanisms.